playingfield/ansible_controller/README.md

 - An organization with galaxy_credentials is present
 - Minimal credentials types: Source Control, Vault, Machine
-- A controller project like this repo
+- The Controller project, this repo
 - An inventory with localhost
 - A job template from the controller project to run the playbook with the credentials.